The WVU Cancer Institute at Wheeling Hospital features a Comprehensive Cancer Program, as designated by the American College of Surgeons.

 - Intravenous pump chemotherapy

-At the Schiffler Cancer Center, highly-trained, compassionate patient navigators will provide individualized attention to help guide you through the health care system.
+At the WVU Cancer Institute at Wheeling Hospital, highly-trained, compassionate patient navigators will provide individualized attention to help guide you through the health care system.
 They are specialized in the areas of breast cancer; head and neck cancer; melanoma; gastro-intestinal cancer; and patient resources.

 By advocating on your behalf, they will enhance your communication with health care staff and providers.
 In addition, they will help reduce much of the confusion and stress you may be experiencing.